Keto Red Wine Vinegar Dressing

 - Extra-virgin olive oil – you can use avocado oil as well if you enjoy its strong flavor.
 Other light oils to make this keto vinaigrette are almond oil, walnut oil, or peanut oil.

 - Red wine vinegar – of course, you must love the flavor of this particular vinegar before starting with this recipe.
 If you are not a big fan of red wine vinegar, the recipe works with apple cider vinegar for a traditional keto vinaigrette recipe.
+And, if you are wondering, red wine vinegar doesn’t have any alcohol left.

 - Dijon mustard